 Firm A: Tech Giant

 Firm A's market power is rooted in its control over critical technology ecosystems.
-For example, its operating system dominates the personal computer market, creating strong network effects where the value of the system increases as more users adopt it.
+Take this: its operating system dominates the personal computer market, creating strong network effects where the value of the system increases as more users adopt it.
 This network effect makes it difficult for competitors to gain traction.
 Additionally, Firm A's cloud services provide essential infrastructure for many businesses, making it a critical player in the digital economy.
 The company's aggressive acquisition strategy further solidifies its market position, as it acquires promising startups and integrates them into its existing portfolio, reducing potential competition.

 Firm B: Pharmaceutical Company

 Firm B's market power primarily derives from its patent protection.
+During this period, Firm B can charge higher prices for its patented drugs, giving it significant pricing power.
 Pharmaceutical companies invest heavily in research and development, and patents provide them with a period of exclusivity to recoup their investments and generate profits.
-During this period, Firm B can charge higher prices for its patented drugs, giving it significant pricing power.
 The process of obtaining regulatory approvals from agencies like the FDA also creates a barrier to entry, as it requires substantial time and resources.

 Firm C: Retail Chain

 Firm C's market power is largely based on its scale and brand recognition.
-As one of the largest retail chains, Firm C benefits from economies of scale in purchasing, distribution, and marketing.
+Now, as one of the largest retail chains, Firm C benefits from economies of scale in purchasing, distribution, and marketing.
 This allows it to offer competitive prices and attract a large customer base.
 Its strong brand recognition also contributes to customer loyalty, as consumers trust the quality and reliability of its products and services.

 Firm D: Airline Company